flycoolman/academic-kickstart/content/coding/python/python-vs-java/index.md

 Easy to use sorted() and lambda to sort dict/map by keys or values
 - Java:
 Use Collections.sort() and Comparator to sort map by keys or values
+Java 8 provides new ways of defining Comparators by using lambda expressions and the comparing() static factory method.